etmoore/awesome-media/README.md

 [99% Invisible](http://99percentinvisible.org/%20/t%20_blank) - Design of everyday things.
 You’ll never look at everyday objects the same again.
 [Benjamen Walker’s Theory of Everything](http://toe.prx.org/) - Mix of fiction, storytelling, real interviews - gets at deep topics particularly in social media and big data.
+[Cortex](https://www.relay.fm/cortex) - CGP Grey (Youtube and Podcast star) and Myke Hurley (Podcast mogul) discuss how they work
+[Crimetown](https://gimletmedia.com/crimetown/) - Providence, Rhode Island was/(is?) a mafia town.
+Who knew?
 [Hello Internet](http://www.hellointernet.fm/) - My favorite podcast in the “two guys talking” genre.
 Two of my favorite YouTube producers, Brady Haran and CGP Grey go at it.
 [NPR: Hearing Voices](http://hearingvoices.com/%20/t%20_blank) - Soundscapes centered around particular topics.
 [NPR: TED Radio Hour](http://www.npr.org/programs/ted-radio-hour/%20/t%20_blank) - TED talks and interviews with the speakers.
 [On The Media](http://www.onthemedia.org/) - An inside look at how the media operates.
 [The Tim Ferris Show](http://fourhourworkweek.com/podcast/) - Author and speaker Tim Ferris asks, “What makes a great life?"
 [To the Best of Our Knowledge](http://www.ttbook.org/) - Spend two hours diving deep into the ideas that fuel our world.
+[Waking Up with Sam Harris]() - Philosopher and Neuroscientist Sam Harris explores big questions around society and the human mind with his guests.

 ## Religion, Spirituality